ann760/shop-shop/README.md

 - [Website](#website)

 ## User Story
+AS a senior engineer working on an e-commerce platform I WANT my platform to use Redux to manage global state instead of the Context API SO THAT my website's state management is taken out of the React ecosystem

 ## Acceptance Criteria
 * As a user, I want to experience better performance across the features I use in the application: